 You will be faced with an overwhelming amount of competition because dropshipping is a low barrier to entry.
 Many of your competitors will sell the same products and will be trying the lowest-price-possible approach to selling.

 My best advice is “research every day.”

 Dropshipping is all about finding high-demand trending products faster than competitors and sell them before competitors notice that demand.
 Instagram is a very good social media to find trending products.

 Google’s Keyword Planner and Trends are also great tools to find potential niches.

 Little to no competition means maybe there isn’t a demand for that particular product.
 Analyze competitor’s listing, shipping costs as well as the cost of products.
 I check Walmart and Amazon constantly for competition research.

 Step 3.
 Find supplier

 Partnering with the wrong supplier can ruin your business, so ask a lot of questions before you select a supplier.
 How long shipping will take, how much will be the transaction fees, etc. Spend a lot of time on it.

-I actually ordered products myself and see product’s quality and how supplier packed and shipped to customer.
+I actually ordered products myself and see the product’s quality and how the supplier packed and shipped it to the customer.

 Most dropshipping suppliers are located overseas.
 Make sure how do the suppliers communicate with you. (as well as the speed of response.)
 Suppliers will be your business partner.
 Communication is extremely important.